Raraph84/Status-Admin-Panel-Website/README.md

 ### Prerequisites

-- Have already setup the API
+- The API set up
 - Git installed to clone the repo
-- NodeJS installed to build
+- NodeJS installed to build the panel

 ### Building